Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 }};
 {% endraw %}
 ```
-*microopClasses* is a python dictionary
-containing pair of microop mnemonic string and
+microopClasses is a Python dictionary that comprises pairs of microop mnemonic
-class definition associated with the mnemonic.
+strings along with their associated class definitions.
+It's important to
-Note that each microop operation is also represented as a class.
+emphasize that each microop operation is itself represented as a class.
-Also, the passed microopClasses will be assigned to the microops field
+The provided microopClasses dictionary will be assigned to the 'microops' member
-of the MicroAssembler class.
-We will see how the parser of the GEM5 will populate this dictionary soon.
+field of the MicroAssembler.
+We'll soon explore how the GEM5 parser will populate
+this dictionary.

 # Parse macroops with python yacc
-Now we understand that each architecture requires
-their own classes defining each macroop operations
+Now that you might grasp the need for architecture-specific classes defining
-and corresponding microops dictionary that can be utilized to
+both macroop operations and the corresponding microops dictionary.
+It's time to
-represent all macroop operations.
-Now, let's take a look at how the MicroAssembler class
+delve into how the MicroAssembler class effectively employs these classes to
-will utilize those classes to actually parses
-macroops in one specific architecture.
+parse macroops within a specific architecture.

 *gem5/src/arch/micro_asm.py*
 ```python